-The evaluators performed a vulnerability analysis of the TOE in order to identify potential vulnerabilities in the TOE.
-This vulnerability analysis considered public

-- domain sources and an analysis of guidance documentation, functional specification, TOE design, and security architecture description.
+49 The evaluators performed a vulnerability analysis of the TOE in order to identify potential vulnerabilities in the TOE.
+This vulnerability analysis considered public domain sources and an analysis of guidance documentation, functional specification, TOE design, and security architecture description.

-- From the vulnerability analysis, the evaluators conducted penetration testing to determine that the TOE is resistant to attack performed by an attacker possessing a basic attack potential.
+- 50 From the vulnerability analysis, the evaluators conducted penetration testing to determine that the TOE is resistant to attacks performed by an attacker possessing a Basic attack potential.
 The following factors have been taken into consideration during penetration tests:

 - a) Time taken to identify and exploit (elapse time);

 - b) Specialist technical expertise required (specialised expertise);

 - c) Knowledge of the TOE design and operation (knowledge of the TOE);

 - d) Window of opportunity; and

 - e) IT hardware/software or other requirement for exploitation.

-- The penetration tests focused on:
+- 51 The penetration tests focused on:

-- a) SQL Injections
+- a) General Vulnerability Scan

-- b) Cross Site Scripting
+- b) Unnecessary Open Ports

-- c) Cross-Site Request Forgery (CSRF)
+- c) Web Vulnerability

-- d) Security Misconfiguration
+- d) Weak Cipher

-- e) Failure to restrict URL Access
+- e) Cookie & Session Tampering

-- f) Information Disclosure

-- g) Directory Traversal

-- h) Buffer Overflow

-- The results of the penetration testing note that there is no residual vulnerability found.
-However, it is important to ensure that the TOE is use only in its evaluated configuration and in secure environment as specified in the Security Target (Ref [6]).
+- 52 The results of the penetration testing noted that there was no residual vulnerability found.
+However, it is important to ensure that the TOE is used only in its evaluated configuration and in a secure environment as specified in the Security Target (Ref [6]).